Naval mine: The 19th century

 The American Civil War of 1861–1865 also saw the successful use of mines.
 The first ship sunk by a mine, USS Cairo, foundered in 1862 in the Yazoo River.
-Rear Admiral David Farragut's famous/apocryphal command during the Battle of Mobile Bay in 1864, "Damn the torpedoes, full speed ahead!" refers to a minefield laid at Mobile, Alabama.
+Rear Admiral David Farragut's famous command during the Battle of Mobile Bay in 1864, "Damn the torpedoes, full speed ahead!" refers to a minefield laid at Mobile, Alabama.

 After 1865 the United States adopted the mine as its primary weapon for coastal defense.
 In the decade following 1868, Major Henry Larcom Abbot carried out a lengthy set of experiments to design and test moored mines that could be exploded on contact or be detonated at will as enemy shipping passed near them.
-This initial development of mines in the United States took place under the purview of the U.S. Army Corps of Engineers, which trained officers and men in their use at the Engineer School of Application at Willets Point, New York (later named Fort Totten).
+This initial development of mines in the United States took place under the purview of the US Army Corps of Engineers, which trained officers and men in their use at the Engineer School of Application at Willets Point, New York (later named Fort Totten).
 In 1901 underwater minefields became the responsibility of the US Army's Artillery Corps, and in 1907 this was a founding responsibility of the United States Army Coast Artillery Corps.

 The Imperial Russian Navy, a pioneer in mine warfare, successfully deployed mines against the Ottoman Navy during both the Crimean War and the Russo-Turkish War (1877-1878).

 During the War of the Pacific (1879-1883), the Peruvian Navy, at a time when the Chilean squadron was blockading the Peruvian ports, formed a brigade of torpedo boats under the command of the frigate captain Leopoldo Sánchez Calderón and the Peruvian engineer Manuel Cuadros, who perfected the naval torpedo or mine system to be electrically activated when the cargo weight was lifted.
-This is how, on July 3, 1880, in front of the port of Callao, the gunned transport Loa flies when capturing a sloop mined by the Peruvians.
-A similar fate occurred with the gunboat schooner Covadonga in front of the port of Chancay, on September 13, 1880, which having captured and checked a beautiful boat, it exploded when hoisting it on its side.
+This system was employed on 3 July 1880, in front of the port of Callao, when the gunned transport Loa was sunk while capturing a sloop mined by the Peruvians.
+A similar fate occurred to the gunboat schooner Covadonga in front of the port of Chancay, on 13 September 1880 when a captured pleasure boat exploded while being hoisted on its side.

 During the Battle of Tamsui (1884), in the Keelung Campaign of the Sino-French War, Chinese forces in Taiwan under Liu Mingchuan took measures to reinforce Tamsui against the French; they planted nine torpedo mines in the river and blocked the entrance.